johnmcollier/che-operator/README.md

 **IMPORTANT!
 Cluster Admin privileges are required**

+First, install the operator by running `./deploy.sh`.
+The script will create sa, role, role binding, operator deployment, and CRD.

-When on pure k8s, make sure you provide a global ingress domain in `deploy/crds/org_v1_che_cr.yaml` for example:
+When on pure k8s, make sure you provide a global ingress domain in `examples/che.yaml` for example:

 ```bash
   k8s: